TriTue2011/frigate-detector-edgetpu-yolo9/README.md

 * CPU is Intel 3rd Generation i7, 8GB RAM, circa 2012 (the built in GPU is not supported by OpenVINO)
 * Google Coral mini-PCIe card
-* 13ms detection speed when running an average 25 detections per second
+* 11ms detection speed when running a load test averaging 40 detections per second
 * zero skipped frames
-* Detector CPU usage varies between 10% and 15%
+* Detector CPU usage varies between 15% and 20%

 ## Prerequisites